vtog/labGuides/source/ocp/local-mirror-registry.rst

    .. code-block:: bash

-      sudo ./mirror-registry uninstall --quayRoot /mirror/ocp4 --quayStorage /mirror/ocp4
+      sudo ./mirror-registry uninstall --quayRoot $quayRoot --quayStorage $quayStorage

 Mirror Images to Local Registry
 -------------------------------

 #.
 Before mirroring images we need a copy of your Red Hat "Pull Secret" and update
    it with the local mirror information.
-If you haven't done so download `pull secret <https://console.redhat.com/openshift/install/pull-secret>`_
+If you haven't done so download it here:
+   `pull secret <https://console.redhat.com/openshift/install/pull-secret>`_

 #.
 Convert "pull secret" to json format.